 Not really having a plan today, we decided to drive across Sakaisuidoo Bridge to reach another city – Matsue.
 On our way to the eastern tip of Matsue, we drove past Man-Lady Rocks (男女岩), Miho Shrine and finally stopped at Mihonoseki Lighthouse.

-TIP: To get to Sakaiminato city, you can either rent a car from Osaka/Kobe (check latest car rental rates) like we did and drive northwest all the way, or take a flight to Yonago Airport and get your rental car at Yonago Airport.
+TIP: To get to Sakaiminato city, you can either rent a car from Osaka/Kobe (check latest car rental rates) like we did and drive northwest all the way, or take a flight to Yonago Airport.

 There, we were presented with a panoramic view of the Sea of Japan.
 The white and stout lighthouse next to it was given a fresh layer of paint as compared to what we saw on Google Map.